ResearchComputing/Documentation/docs/compute/filesystems.md

 | 2           | -w-             |
 | 1           | --x             |

 To change the `umask`, simply type `umask` followed by the three digit value desired.
-For example, `umask 002`.
+For example, to remove "write" permissions for other users you would run `umask 002`.
 You can also add this line to your `.bashrc` file to make the change persist between logins.

 The man page (run `umask --help` from a terminal) for `umask` explains the details of this parameter.